• Skip to primary navigation

 If you stay on top of food trends, you know what a big deal kale has been over the last few years.
 If you’re already a kale fan, step it up a notch by discovering how to massage kale for making delicious raw kale salads.

-Why greens are good for you
+Why kale and other greens are good for you

 Greens are one of the best sources of Vitamin K, essential to bone health.
 And, they’re abundant in vitamins A, B (especially folic acid), and C.

 Greens also provide a wealth of antioxidants and chlorophyll.
 They’re also considered anti-inflammatory.
 All of these are great reasons to eat more greens, in addition to their being tasty, versatile, and adding interest to all kinds of dishes.
+Kale is a nutrient superstar; here are the complete nutrition facts.

 When you hear “massaged kale,” take that literally!